heathhenley/heathhenley.github.io/content/posts/yolo-all-the-traffic-cams.md

 ```

 # Plans for Improvement
-You can see my [idea list / backlog / graveyard 🪦](https://github.com/heathhenley/RhodyCarCounter/issues/1) - I have a lot of random ideas that would be fun to implement.
-Some of them are just things I should fix 😬- eg things I hacked together to get things working, that I now understand much better; other things are just things I want to try out 🤓.
+You can see my [plans / backlog / idea graveyard 🪦](https://github.com/heathhenley/RhodyCarCounter/issues/1) - I have a lot of random ideas that would be fun to implement.
+Some of them are just things I should really fix 😬- eg things I hacked together to get things working, that I now understand much better; other things are just things I want to try out 🤓.

-I'm not sure how much time I'll have to work on this, but I'll try to keep it updated!
+I'm not sure how much time I'll have to work on this, but I'm planning to try to keep it updated!

 If you have suggestions or would like to help, open an issue on the repo or send me and email.